avnet-iotconnect/iotc-arduino-mchp-avr-sdk/README.md

 ## Prerequisites
 This guide has been tested with the following environment:
 * PC with Windows 10/11
-* USB-A to USB-C data cable
+* USB-A to USB-C data cable (not shipped with the board)
 * A serial terminal application such as [Tera Term](https://sourceforge.net/projects/tera-term/) (Recommended) or a browser-based version such as [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)

 ## About the Application